-For organizations, effective communication is critical for its employees to perform their duties and responsibilities efficiently.
+For organizations, effective communication is critical for their employees to perform their duties and responsibilities efficiently.
 Free and uninterrupted business communication in a company results in higher employee engagement, better customer service and more profits.
 It has been shown that companies with connected employees are 25% more productive.
 To improve communication and be more productive, companies must have the right processes, tools and strategies to improve communication in the workplace.

-Poor communication can impact your workplace adversely.
+Avoiding poor communication in the workplace is key.
 It has been estimated that communication barriers cost an average organization $62.4 million per year in lost productivity.
 Ineffective communication results in low morale, high stress, absenteeism and employee turnover.
 On the contrary, companies that invest in the right tools to improve communication in the workplace improve their productivity by 47%.

-In order to improve communication at the workplace, organizations end up deploying multiple apps, creating information silos.
-On average, every employee juggle between 4-6 apps to get their work done.
+To improve communication at the workplace, organizations end up deploying multiple apps, creating information silos.
+On average, every employee juggles between 4-6 apps to get their work done.
 Switching between these apps alone is costing companies one hour of productivity every day.
 Apart from this, too many conversations across multiple platforms dilute the message resulting in poor quality communication.
 Avoiding disconnected apps is one of the best strategies to improve communication in the workplace.

 The accessibility and immediate possibility to talk to anyone at any time have made IM an integral part of the workplace.
 According to one report, in 2019, the number of worldwide IM accounts total over 7 billion.
 This figure is expected to grow at an average annual rate of about 6% over the next four years.
 Chat is now the second-most important activity after email.
 Together, they account for 5.5 hours of each employee’s workday.
 Encouraging instant messaging is one of the best ways to improve communication in the workplace.

 Best messaging app for smart teams | Sign up for free!

-No doubt, emails will continue its supremacy even in the coming years.
+No doubt, emails will continue their supremacy even in the coming years.
 However, to make business communication more effective, emails should only be used when online chats are not possible.
 An effective email management system is key to improving communication in the workplace.

 Try AI-powered topic Threads to stay organized | Sign up now!

 In the era of telecommuting, cloud technology allows two or more people from remote locations to collaborate at the same time and get things done.
 Cloud-based communication apps and storage tools allow people to collaborate effectively without location constraints.
-Though companies were reluctant to include cloud tools into their portfolio, due to security reasons, they are now realizing the benefits and usage of cloud tools are doubling every year.
+Though companies were reluctant to include cloud tools in their portfolio, due to security reasons, they are now realizing the benefits and usage of cloud tools are doubling every year.
 Subscribing for a cloud-based communication tool is one of the best ways to improve communication in the workplace.

 Companies that don’t provide telecommuting options may fail to attract the best and young talent.
 Encouraging telecommuting is one of the best strategies to improve communication in the workplace.

 Clariti is powered by Artificial Intelligence | Try now, It’s free!